Filter Dogs

 About Border Collies in Calgary

-Border Collies are widely considered the most intelligent dog breed in the world — and their sharp minds combined with tireless working drive make them both extraordinary companions and the breed most likely to be returned to rescue when owners realize what 90+ minutes of vigorous daily exercise actually looks like.
-Calgary's rural-adjacent landscape (Cochrane, Okotoks, Airdrie) means BCs and BC mixes show up in rescues regularly — often surrendered when farm dogs end up in suburban homes that can't match the workload.
+Border Collies are widely considered one of the most intelligent dog breeds in the world.
+Their sharp minds combined with tireless working drive make them both extraordinary companions and the breed most likely to be returned to rescue.
+Owners often underestimate what vigorous daily exercise plus daily mental work actually looks like before they bring a Border Collie home.
+Calgary's rural-adjacent landscape (Cochrane, Okotoks, Airdrie) means Border Collies and BC mixes show up in rescues regularly, often surrendered when farm dogs end up in suburban homes that cannot match the workload.

-Calgary Border Collie adoption fees range $300-$700 from rescues, vs $1,200-$3,000+ from working-line breeders.
-Most surrendered Calgary BCs are 1-5 year old adults who outpaced their owners.
-Calgary Humane Society, AARCS, BARCS, ARF Alberta, and Cochrane Humane all see BCs and BC mixes regularly.
-"Border Collie Rescue Alberta" is a real registered organization (Lethbridge area) — Calgary adopters are eligible to apply.
+Calgary Border Collie adoption fees range $300 to $700 from rescues, versus $1,200 to $3,000+ from working-line breeders.
+Most surrendered Calgary Border Collies are 1 to 5 year old adults who outpaced their owners.
+Calgary Humane Society, AARCS, BARCS, ARF Alberta, and Cochrane Humane all see Border Collies and mixes regularly.
+"Border Collie Rescue Alberta" (Lethbridge area) is referenced by some adopters as accepting Calgary applicants; verify any rescue's current status before applying.

 Border Collie Adoption FAQ